"Life for Pipes" - Picote Pipe Coating

 Sewer pipe coating can be a more reliable and less intrusive alternative to traditional repair processes.
-Roto-Rooter offers pipe coating services all around the Sioux Falls and Brookings areas.
+Roto-Rooter offers pipe coating services for the Sioux Falls and Brookings areas.

 Sewer pipe coating offers a fast, reliable, safe and environmentally-friendly method for restoring damaged sewer pipes to like-new condition.
 Instead of digging trenches to reach the underground pipes, the technique involves the insertion of a specially designed brush attached to a hose and cable in the pipe.
 The flexibility of the hose enables it to bend as it travels through the piping system.
 The brush head applies a resin that hardens to create a protective "pipe within a pipe."
 All under the watchful eye of a special camera, directly behind the brushes.